kirso/KirillSo.com/src/pages/about.md

 **2022** - Recovered and balanced my life.
 I focused on cementing myself in the organization as an expert in my domain, as well as trying to level up skills such as experimentation, technical architecture, and stakeholder management.
 I learned a lot, especially how different it is working at a scale where every decision can result in millions of revenue (or losses).

-**2023** - If 2022 was about proving myself that I can do things, 2023 was about pushing my boundaries and learning things that I don’t know I don’t know.
-My identity has shifted and I started exploring what is it that I genuinely like to work on.
+**2023** - My identity has shifted and I started exploring what is it that I genuinely like to work on.
 Even 13 years after working on various things the answer is not completely clear but I see a tiny glimpse of direction.

 **Now (March 2024)** - I am currently in the middle of a personal and professional transition.
-More to come!

 ### Investments